david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

 ## Compile the Extension Library

-To run the custom layer on the CPU during inference, the edited extension C++ source code must be compiled to create a *.so* shared library to be used by the Inference Engine.
+To run the custom layer on the CPU during inference, the edited extension C++ source code must be compiled to create a *.so* shared library used by the Inference Engine.
 In the following steps, we will now compile the extension C++ library.

 1. First, we run the following commands to use CMake to setup for compiling: